compute-tooling/compute-studio/docs/PRIVACY.md

 ### Account Information

 You may update, correct or delete information about you at any time by logging into your online account.
-If you wish to delete your account, please email us at admin@compmodels.com, but note that we may retain certain information as required by law or for legitimate business purposes.
+Note that we may retain certain information as required by law or for legitimate business purposes.
 We may also retain cached or archived copies of information about you for a certain period of time.

 ### Cookies